Poltimore House: Acquisition by Bampfyldes

 There is no record of when the house was completed, although when Richard died in 1595, he bequeathed the house to his son, Amyas Bampfylde (d.1626), in his will.
 As Richard had been appointed Sheriff of Devon in 1576, it is likely that his grand house was complete by then.
 Two wings of his original house can still be seen in the present building.
 It is not known what form the original house took, whether it was just these two wings forming an "L", or if there was a third or even a fourth wing forming a courtyard in the middle.
 Later members of the family added to the building, the last major building works having been in 1908.

 The Politmore estate held a number of tenanted estate farms in the area, such as that at Whipton Barton, at Huxham and Heavitree.
 Many of these had long standing tenants, such as the Rewes at Whipton Barton, where tenancies spanned hundreds of years.

 Sold by Bampfyldes

 It was occupied by the Bampfylde family until 1920, when it was offered for sale with its grounds and estate.
 The estate was sold but not the house and grounds, which were then leased to house Poltimore College, a girls' school that closed in 1939.
 In 1940, the boys from Dover College were evacuated to Poltimore House.

+Hospital

-The House became a private hospital in 1945, which was taken over by the National Health Service when it came into existence in 1948.
-It closed as a hospital in 1974.
+The house became a private hospital in 1945, being bought by two Exeter doctors.
+The conversion to a hospital included the installation of an operating theatre and x-ray facilities.

+The hospital had a significant maternity operation, with 1,401 births recorded at Politmore between 1945 and 1960.

+Following the formation of the NHS in 1948, around half the admissions were NHS patients, and on the retirement of the doctors who owned the hospital in 1962, the property was sold to the Exeter & Mid-Devon Hospitals Management Committee as a working hospital for £30,000.
+It then formally became an annex to the Royal Devon and Exeter Hospital, with 70 beds.

+It closed as a hospital on 18 June 1974.